FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 Never use human toothpaste on your dog, as it is too high in salt and fluoride.
 Human toothpaste also contains a chemical known as xylitol, which is poisonous to dogs [1].
 Your dog will swallow the toothpaste (unless you have a clever dog that is trained to spit, rinse and gargle!), causing an upset stomach.

-You need to use dog specific toothpaste, which comes in nice doggie flavors like liver, steak, seafood, and peanut butter.
-Apply a small amount of dog specific toothpaste to the toothbrush (or your finger), and gently brush the teeth and gums.
+You need to use dog-specific toothpaste, which comes in nice doggie flavors like liver, steak, seafood, and peanut butter.
+Apply a small amount of dog-specific toothpaste to the toothbrush (or your finger), and gently brush the teeth and gums.
 Try to do this at least once a day, but preferably twice a day.

-Tips for brushing dogs teeth
+Tips for brushing their teeth

-- Progress to gently pulling her lips up and rubbing your finger on her teeth and gums.
-Remember to reward her with treats and praise for remaining calm while you do this.
+- Start off by not even using a dog’s toothbrush, but just touching and stroking their cheeks, so they start to get used to motions that correspond to brushing teeth.
+Progress to gently pulling their lips up and rubbing your finger on their teeth and gums.
+Remember to reward them with treats and praise for remaining calm while you do this.

-Brushing dog’s teeth with baking soda
+Brushing with baking soda

 Tooth brushing with baking soda is a great way to keep your dog’s teeth clean.
 Not only is it affordable and easy to do, but it also helps to remove plaque and tartar buildup.